Who is eligible for SCC Services?

 There are three ways to communicate concern.

 The first is by completing the anonymous feedback form found in our waiting room.
 Usually this is used for general complaints or feedback that are not requiring a personal answer.
-The second is to write the feedback in our anonymous yearly survey.

-The third way is not anonymous.
+The third way is not anonymous:

-Step 1: Try to address concerns with your clinician or front desk staff.
+• Step 1: Try to address concerns with your clinician or front desk staff.

-Step 2: If you are not able to address the concern with your clinician or front desk staff, contact the Director Mia Veve at veve@uthscsa.edu .
+• Step 2: If you are not able to address the concern with your clinician or front desk staff, contact the Director Mia Veve at veve@uthscsa.edu .
 In the email, state your concern and preferred contact information.

-Step 3: Director will reach out to you and offer options for resolution or schedule a meeting to further discuss concern.
+• Step 3: Director will reach out to you and offer options for resolution or schedule a meeting to further discuss concern.

-Step 4: If the concerns are not resolved in the meeting in Step 3, Director and Assistant Director will discuss student concern and options to resolve it.
+• Step 4: If the concerns are not resolved in the meeting in Step 3, Director and Assistant Director will discuss student concern and options to resolve it.
 Director will reach out to student and schedule another meeting to discuss options for addressing concerns or give reasons why concern will not be able to be resolved based on SCC policy, procedure, and staffing.

 THRIVE is a Free Self-help Resource.
 Get the app on your phone today!
 Click either of these links to get it in the app store for your iphone or Android